MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

 ### Create a *managed* table

+*Managed* tables are tables for which both the schema metadata and the data files are managed by Fabric.
+The data files for the table are created in the **Tables** folder.

 1. Under the results returned by the first code cell, use the **+ Code** button to add a new code cell if one doesn't already exist.
 Then enter the following code in the new cell and run it:

     ```python